How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

 As he was testifying Friday, the Postal Service launched a website on the election that reiterated an earlier warning to state election officials that some of their deadlines may not give the Postal Service enough time to deliver mail-in ballots to voters or process them once they’re filled out.

 “This is not going to go away,” said Rep. Gerald E. Connolly (D-Va.), chairman of a House panel responsible for postal oversight.
-“When you go out with blunderbuffs like this, it creates a cauldron of anger.
+“When you go out with blunderbuss like this, it creates a cauldron of anger.
 Who else has taken on the post office in 244 years?”

 As for the Postal Service’s deal with Amazon, it no longer appears to command the attention of DeJoy or the board.
-The review launched by the board concluded there was nothing untoward about the relationship with Amazon and other companies, and that Postal Service was making money on the contract.
+The review launched by the board concluded there was nothing untoward about the relationship with Amazon and other companies, and that the Postal Service was making money on the contract.

 Asked by Sen. Rand Paul (R-Ky.) about the contracts, DeJoy avoided contradicting the president directly, but left the strong impression he didn’t think the business relationship was problematic.